-Due to recent changes in the list of the Council to the European Union regarding countries that are non-cooperative for tax purposes (Updated February 14th 2023, FISC 29, ECOFIN 143, 6375/23 "Annex I"), PUMA in 2022 was resident in the following countries:
+Due to recent changes in the list of the Council to the European Union regarding countries that are non-cooperative for tax purposes (Updated February 20th 2024, "Annex I"), PUMA was resident in 2023 in the following countries:

-Russian Federation (PUMA-RUS o.o.o.)
+Russian Federation (PUMA-RUS o.o.o., the entity which carried the former Russian business now executes the remaining wind down of operation and liquidation of assets in Russia)

-Regarding countries that are in cooperation with the EU with respect to commitments taken to implement tax good governance principles (Updated February 14th 2023, FISC 29, ECOFIN 143, 6375/23 "Annex II"), PUMA in 2022 was resident in the following countries:
+Regarding countries that are in cooperation with the EU with respect to commitments taken to implement tax good governance principles (Updated February 20th 2024, "Annex II"), PUMA in 2023 was resident in the following countries:

-- Hong Kong (PUMA Asia Pacific Ltd.; World Cat Ltd.; stichd Limited; PUMA International Trading Services Ltd.; Development Services Ltd.; PUMA Hong Kong Ltd.) - Malaysia (PUMA Sports Goods Sdn.
-Bhd.) - Thailand (PUMA Sports (Thailand) Co., Ltd.) - Turkey (PUMA Spor Giyim Sanayi ve Ticaret A.S.) - Vietnam (World Cat Vietnam Sourcing & Development Services Company Limited -CÔNG TY TNHH DICH VU PHÁT TRIỂN & NGUỒN CUNG ỨNG WORLD CAT VIÊT NAM)
+- Malaysia (PUMA Sports Goods Sdn.
+Bhd.) - Turkey (PUMA Spor Giyim Sanayi ve Ticaret A.S.) - Vietnam (World Cat Vietnam Sourcing & Development Services Company Limited -CÔNG TY TNHH DỊCH VỤ PHÁT TRIỂN & NGUỒN CUNG ỨNG WORLD CAT VIỆT NAM)